 Stockbrokers and financial advisors have a duty to recommend investments that are appropriate based on your specific circumstances.
 Unfortunately, this doesn’t always happen.

-Our firm was hired by an elderly couple in 2015 who had suffered substantial losses in their investment account, managed by their long-time and trusted financial advisor.
+Our firm was hired by an elderly couple who had suffered substantial losses in their investment account, managed by their long-time and trusted financial advisor.
 At first, they didn’t really understand what had happened, and they asked their daughter for help looking things over.
 She immediately contacted our firm.